 As you walk towards Moda from Kadikoy, don’t skip visiting antique shops and art galleries on Tellalzade Street.
 This direction will take you to Bahariye Street, the busiest street of Kadikoy.

 While you continue walking to Moda direction, you can see some recently opened cafes like Asuman and take a coffee break at one of these awesome cafes.
 And, once you arrive the Cape Moda, a breathtaking view will welcome you.

 For residents who live on the Asian Side like me, the best walking route is the part between Bostanci and Caddebostan at Bagdat Street.

-This walking route that starts from Bostanci and includes areas like Suadiye, Saskinbakkal, and Erenkoy will give you the opportunity to do shopping, drink, eat and visit book stores.
+This popular walking route starts from Bostanci and includes areas like Suadiye, Saskinbakkal, and Erenkoy will give you the opportunity to do shopping, drink, eat and visit book stores.

-Best Walking Routes of Istanbul by Serhat Engül
+Best Walking Routes in Istanbul by Serhat Engul